phanidhar2829/Steel-Mountain-THM-Writeup/README.md

 ```
 ![Nmap Scan](https://github.com/phanidhar2829/Steel-Mountain-THM-Writeup/blob/8ea7da0483463697b4ffa8b992665372d1447dce/scrshots/nmap.png)

 Q1.
-Who is the employee of the month? \n
+Who is the employee of the month?
 (Hint: Reverse the image)
 Answer:
 ![emp img](scrshots/emp.png)

+Q2.Scan the machine with nmap.
+What is the other port running a web server on?
+-answer:8080
+Q3.Take a look at the other web server.
+What file server is running?
+-answer: